 • Step 5 – Secure the lid.

-• Step 6 – Set the Instant Pot to cook on high pressure for 40 minutes.
+• Step 6 – Set the Instant Pot to cook on high pressure for 40 minutes for THC-dominant flower, 60 minutes for CBG-dominant flower, 90 minutes for CBD-dominant flower, and 180 minutes for THC flower you want to degrade into CBN.

-• Step 8 – Remove the jars from the pot and set them aside to cool.
+• Step 8 – Remove the jars from the pot with oven mitts or other protection and set them aside to cool.
+You now have decarboxylated cannabis.

 A 4 image collage showing how to set an instant pot to make cannabutter

-• Step 9: Add your desired amount of butter or oil to the jar.
+• Step 9: Once cool enough to handle, take off the lid and add your desired amount of butter or oil to the jar.

 • Step 10: Add a lid and twist to fingertip tightness (not too tight).